 Follow these steps:

-- On your device, go to your Google Account activity controls.
+- On your device, go to your Google Account.
 You might need to sign in to your account.

 - Turn these settings on or off: